 - An investee company that is also a Segregated Client.

-- An investee company where a Director or Officer of any Standard Life Group company is also a Director of that company.
+- An investee company where an Executive Director or Officer of our company is also a Director of that company.

 - A significant distributor of our products.

 - Any other companies which may be relevant from time to time.

 - Governance & Stewardship Principles and Policy guidelines are approved by the Board.
 These provide a basis for dealing with potential conflicts.

 - The ESG Investment team have access to senior executives and non-executives who are independent of both our fund management and global client servicing teams.